top of page

 All records of NVDC including the membership list are subject to privacy and may not be disseminated to third parties for purposes of profit, advertising, or any other purpose, unless the membership is consulted at a Regular meeting.

-An annual report to the membership shall include:
+An annual report to the membership must include:

 a) Listing of assets and liabilities

-The fiscal year of NVDC shall be the calendar year, January 1 to December 31.
+The fiscal year of NVDC is the calendar year, January 1 to December 31.

 Subject to any provision of the law applicable to the amendment of bylaws by political clubs, these Bylaws may be altered, amended or repealed and new Bylaws adopted as follows:

-Bylaws changes may be proposed at the Annual Meeting of the NVDC or at such time as the Executive Committee may propose to comply with changes in the law or other exigencies.
-Written notice of any proposed changes shall be sent to all members by email at least five (5) days before a regularly scheduled meeting.
-A quorum of at least fifteen (15) Regular members must be present to vote on a change in the Bylaws.
-All proposals for Bylaws changes must be moved and seconded and require a sixty percent (60%) vote of the Regular members present and voting.
+Bylaws changes may be proposed by the Executive Board at a meeting of the NVDC or at such time as the Executive Board may propose to comply with changes in the law or other exigencies.
+Written proposed changes must be sent to all members by email at least ten (10) days before a vote or before the distribution of a ballot.
+At least fifteen (15) Regular Members must vote on bylaws changes and all proposals for Bylaws changes require a sixty percent (60%) vote of the Regular Members voting.

 ###